ProjectMoon/matrix-dicebot/README.md

-This is a fork of the [axfive-matrix-dicebot](https://gitlab.com/Taywee/axfive-matrix-dicebot) with basic support for the Chronicles of Darkness 2E Storytelling System, with future plans to extend the codebase further to support variables and perhaps character sheet management.
+This is a fork of the [axfive-matrix-dicebot](https://gitlab.com/Taywee/axfive-matrix-dicebot) with basic support for the Chronicles of Darkness 2E Storytelling System and Call of Cthulhu, with future plans to extend the codebase further to support variables and perhaps character sheet management.

 ## Features